 Use a separate email account for all of your online dealing

-From payments to auction sites to dealing with dealers.
+From payments to auction sites to dealing with dealers, it proves helpful to have a dedicated email account for all your antiques purchases.
 That way you can keep and archive all of your buying emails in one place and also see how your email address is being used for the inevitable newsletters.
 It’ll also help you to avoid phishing and other scams.

 Look out for reproductions